-Perhaps a sign of changing attitudes in this respect is the tribute paid by Gummow J in APLA v Legal Services Commission to the assistance given by counsel for a number of legal centres (Mr J Basten QC) which, although ultimately unavailing, intervened usefully in those proceedings in support of the applicant.
+assistance given by counsel for a number of legal centres (Mr J Basten QC, now Justice Basten) which, although ultimately unavailing, intervened usefully in those proceedings in support of the applicant70.
 Of course, attitudes to such assistance tend to vary in accordance with the judge's perception that policy choices exist, the inclination of individual judges to identify and acknowledge such issues in judicial reasons and their allegiance to notions of transparency in deciding them.

 The parade of leading barristers before the High Court over the past decade has changed as senior counsel are appointed to the judiciary or otherwise move on.
-Dr Gavan Griffith QC, Solicitor-General for the Commonwealth when I arrived, has been replaced by Mr D M J Bennett QC.
+Dr Gavan Griffith QC, Solicitor-General for the Commonwealth when I arrived, has been replaced by Dr David Bennett QC.
 Outstanding performers regularly appear before us.
 The court affords a Justice a unique appreciation of the talents of the separate Bars of the nation.
 I have noticed that not every advocate who is greatly talented in securing special leave has an equal talent in arguing appeals.
 At the Bar, as in life, there are sprinters and marathon runners, although a few are champions in both talents.
 The number of women advocates to address the Full Court from the central podium in Canberra remains dismally stable, if it has not actually fallen since 1996.
 This is so, although, as Gaudron J frequently said, gifts of communication and skills of appellate argument do not reside in a gene found on the Y chromosome.
-The culture of the legal profession (and perhaps other factors) still appear to be comparatively unfavourable to senior women advocates in Australia, including in the High Court.
+The culture of the legal profession (and perhaps other factors) still appears to be comparatively unfavourable to senior women advocates in Australia, including in the High Court71.